 4. Keep your trademark certificate safe.
 You don’t want to lose it.

 Answer: A USA attorney can't be a representative of a trademark in Australia if he or she doesn't have a mailing address in Australia or New Zealand.
-However, technically it is possible to pay the renewal fee as long as there is a recorded local representative for the mark.
+However, technically it is possible to pay the trademark renewal fee as long as there is a recorded local representative for the mark.
+An attorney in the USA can't legally practice in Australia, but they can work with an Australian attorney to renew the trademark registration.

 Our IP Services in Australia